segmentio/segment-docs/src/engage/quickstart.md

 ## Step 8: Create your production space

-Once you validate that your full audience is arriving in your destination, you're ready to create a Production space.
+After you validate that your full audience is arriving in your destination, you're ready to create a Production space.
 Segment recommends that you repeat the same steps outlined above, focusing on your production use cases and data sources.